-The IBRC provides research opportunities to interested and qualified undergraduate and graduate students.
+The IBRC provides research opportunities to interested and qualified undergraduate and graduate students, both PhD and Masters students.
 There are many ways to get involved with the IBRC and explore possible career and education pathways for your future.
 Students who participate in IBRC research are from a wide array of majors including Biomedical Engineering, Mechanical Engineering, Anatomy, Anthropology, and pre-health.

 Frequently Asked Questions: